Derek Landy

-Derek Landy (born 23 October 1974) is an Irish author and screenwriter, best known for the Skulduggery Pleasant book series.
+Derek Landy is an Irish author and screenwriter, known for the Skulduggery Pleasant and Demon Road book series.
+Since 2018, he has also written numerous comic book series at Marvel Comics.

 Career

 Landy has written two screenplays that have been made into films, the IFTA award-winning Dead Bodies and the IFTA-nominated Boy Eats Girl starring Samantha Mumba.
-Landy himself was nominated for an IFTA for Best Script.
+Landy himself was nominated for an IFTA for Best Script for Dead Bodies.

 Frustrated with the collaborative process of filmmaking, Landy moved on to writing the Skulduggery Pleasant series, starting with the novel of the same name.
-The novel was published by Harper Collins, who paid £1.8 million for the publishing rights.
-There are 15 books in the series with 3 spin offs.
+The novel was published by HarperCollins, who paid £1.8 million for the publishing rights, growing to comprise a nine-book series, a six-book sequel series, a spin-off, and a prequel, with a third (three-book) series in development.

-In 2007, he signed a deal with Warner Bros. worth an estimated US$1 million for the rights to adapt his Skulduggery Pleasant series, which he intended to adapt himself.
+In 2007, he signed a deal with Warner Bros. worth an estimated US$1.1 million for the rights to adapt his Skulduggery Pleasant series, which he intended to adapt himself.
 However, his script was constantly rewritten and Landy, unhappy with the results, bought back the rights.
-He sold the rights to another company which couldn't make it, then worked with another company that "petered out".
+He sold the rights to another company which could not make it, then worked with another company that "petered out".
 As of 2020, he was working on an adaptation with an undisclosed film making company.

 Landy is a fan of Joss Whedon's works, notably Buffy the Vampire Slayer, as well as Philip Pullman's His Dark Materials series.
 He is also a fan of Gilmore Girls and Doctor Who.

 Landy wrote a short story based on the Tenth Doctor from Doctor Who as part of a short story collection celebrating the show's 50th anniversary.
 The story was published by Puffin in 2013, titled "The Mystery of the Haunted Cottage".
-He was supposed to write an episode for the second series of the Doctor Who spinoff Class, but the show was cancelled.
+Landy was consequentially hired to write an episode for the second series of the Doctor Who spinoff Class, only for the series to be cancelled before the episode he wrote could be produced.

 Personal life

-Landy attended Drogheda Grammar School (this is a private boarding/day school, in Ireland) during his childhood years, and later studied animation at Ballyfermot College.
+Landy attended Drogheda Grammar School, and later studied animation at Ballyfermot College.
 He also has a black belt in kenpo karate.
 Prior to his contract with HarperCollins, he worked on his parents' vegetable farm.
-He has been dating Laura Jordan, who is also a writer, from Sittingbourne for a number of years and they now live together in Ireland.
+Since 2013, he has been dating Laura Jordan, a fellow writer from Sittingbourne, Kent, and they are now engaged.
+The couple lives in Dublin with their dog and seven cats.

 Reception

-In a review of his first book, Skulduggery Pleasant, Sarah Webb of the Irish Independent wrote that it "is taut, full of zippy dialogue and fantastically visuals".
+In a review of his first book, Skulduggery Pleasant, Sarah Webb of the Irish Independent wrote that it "is taut, full of zippy dialogue and fantastical visuals".